Monday, February 28, 2022

 The air as Maria ran up the hillside could almost be inhaled, so fresh and crisp in stark contrast to the cigarette smoke-filled cinema.
 Oblivious to this, we had mentally been transported to the beautiful scene on the mountainside.
 Aerial views were breath-taking.
 We felt airborne as the wide screen scanned the iridescent green grass, dappled with the alpine wildflowers.

-From the crescendo of music causing Julie Andrews to burst into song - “The hills are alive with the sound of music!” - gloomy or negative thoughts evaporated; we there, in Austria.
+From the crescendo of music causing Julie Andrews to burst into song - “The hills are alive with the sound of music!” - gloomy or negative thoughts evaporated; we were there, in Austria.

 As Maria took up a position as governess, we smiled at the unrealistic fun and trickery of the seven children.
 She paraded them around Austria in green patterned brocade play-clothes, a severe contrast to their absent father’s strict dress-code.